airway_management_hospital.jpg

 During these busy shifts, there are some patient care tasks that you do with such frequency that they become almost habit.
 However, it is always good practice to review, and hopefully even improve, your nursing skills.

-Today, let’s take a look at suctioning, since airway management should be a priority for every patient.
-The American Association for Respiratory Care’s Clinical Practice Guidelines indicates the following.
+Today, let’s look at suctioning since airway management should be a priority for every patient.
+The American Association for Respiratory Care’s Clinical Practice Guidelines indicate the following.
 (The guidelines were written specifically for endotracheal suctioning, but many of the key points apply to all types of patient suctioning.)

-Prior to, during, and following suctioning it is very important that you assess your patient closely.
-Though there are no absolute contraindications to suctioning when it is needed, there are potential complications that can occur.
+It is very important that you assess your patient closely before, during, and after suctioning.
+Though there are no absolute contraindications to suctioning when it is needed, potential complications can occur.
 Therefore, careful monitoring is necessary.

 • Breath sounds